jxmot/markdown-render/README.md

 Additional JSON files can be created as needed and contain different repository information.
 To run the application using a different JSON file is accomplished using a *query*.
 For example if a JSON file named `myreadme.json` is to be used then point the browser to - `http://localhost/tests/mdrender/index.php?cfg=myreadme`.

+## Other Modifiable Items

+The bulk of the page styling is done with Bootstrap and a CSS file(`assets/css/document.css`).
+The coloring and some other style adjustments in that CSS file are tailored for use with the cyborg Bootstrap theme.

 # Development and Debugging

 * Development Operating System - Windows 10 64bit